Mimic (comics): With the X-Men

 Calvin first encountered the X-Men when he got into a fight with X-Men members Beast and Iceman in their civilian identities and duplicated their powers to defeat them.
 He later came across Marvel Girl, and found out her secret after gaining Marvel Girl's telekinetic power.
 Rankin decided to seek out the X-Men in a plot to get to the machine and make their powers his permanently.
 Taking the costumed identity "Mimic", he went to their mansion and battled the X-Men.
 He then escaped them, taking Marvel Girl hostage and drove to the mine, knowing the rest would follow.
 As the others came near, he regained their abilities, and he used Cyclops's optic power to break through the rubble to the machine.
 The other X-Men freed Marvel Girl and battled Mimic.
 Initially, he gained the upper hand and activated the machine after using Professor X's power to understand how the machine worked, but his powers were removed by Ronald's device, as Professor Xavier had expected.
 Xavier then wiped his memory and let him go.

 It was while attending the same college as Jean Grey that his memory returned.
 In another attempt to gain the X-Men's abilities, Mimic set his sights on joining their ranks, becoming deputy leader in the process when he blackmailed his way into joining the X-Men.
-As a member of the team, he aided them against Banshee and the Ogre of Factor Three, but soon began to antagonize the other X-Men with his arrogant behavior and ended up expelled after a fight with Cyclops.
+As a member of the team, he aided them against Banshee and Ogre of Factor Three, but soon began to antagonize the other X-Men with his arrogant behavior and ended up expelled after a fight with Cyclops.
 However, shortly afterwards he saved his ex-teammates from the Super-Adaptoid, defeating the android by tricking it into trying to copy his artificial powers.
 This battle robbed him of his abilities, and he was left powerless but a better person.